Integrated Care Fact Sheet

 All Ealing GP's are now part of the scheme

 information will updated as the service is rolled out across Ealing

-Download the Integrated Care Fact Sheet from here
+Download the Integrated care briefing from here